 I'm so exhausted of putting people in that don't follow through.

-And they're basically telling you, okay, get over it.
+And they're basically telling you: okay, get over it.

-Pick yourself up, stop and get involved.
+Stop and get involved.

-It's if people sit on the sidelines, nothing is going to change.
+If people sit on the sidelines, nothing is going to change.

 And I've been saying the first order of business is ensuring that state legislatures are putting in place integrity in the election process first.